Move-In Checklist

 During Your First Month

-Your Community Advisor will hold a House Meeting soon after move-in and periodically throughout the semester.
+Your Community Advisor will hold a House Meeting soon after move-in.

 These sessions are an opportunity for your Community Advisor to share information about upcoming opportunities, discuss community issues, and help you get to know your neighbors.